Psyzkaller: Learning from Historical and On-the-Fly Execution Data for Smarter Seed Generation in OS kernel Fuzzing: Approach

-This strictly forward expansion may limit the diversity of generated syscall sequences.
-To address this, we introduce a \emph{RandomWalk} strategy that enables bi-directional expansion.
-Specifically, given $w_1 \cdot w_2 \ldots w_k$, expansion can proceed forward by appending a syscall $w$ such that $ACT[w_k][w] > 0$, or backward by prepending a syscall $w$ such that $ACT[w][w_1] > 0$.
-The direction of expansion is chosen uniformly at random (i.e., with probability 0.5 for each direction).
+In Syzkaller, seeds (or SCSs) are generated uni-directionally: given a partially generated sequence $s_1 \cdot s_2 \ldots \cdot s_k$, syscall $w_{k+1}$ is randomly selected from all syscalls $s_t$ such that $CT[k][t] > 0$ and appended to the end of the sequence.
+We observe that this strictly forward expansion may limit the diversity of generated seeds and in turn the effectiveness of fuzzing.
+To address this issue, we introduce a \emph{RandomWalk} strategy that enables bi-directional expansion of seeds: given $s_1 \cdot s_2 \ldots \cdot s_k$, expansion can proceed forward by appending a syscall $s_f$ to the end such that $ACT[s_k][s_f] > 0$, or backward by adding syscall $s_b$ to the beginning of the sequence such that $ACT[s_b][s_1] > 0$.
+The direction of expansion is chosen uniformly at random (i.e., each direction with probability 0.5).

-Algorithm~\ref{alg:genrandomwalk} formalizes the RandomWalk procedure.
-It begins by initializing a set of syscall pairs $G$ with one syscall randomly selected from $S$, the set of all valid starting syscalls.
-The algorithm then iteratively (Line~\ref{alg:rw:iter_start}) selects a syscall $(ap, \cdot)$ from $G$ to expand.
+Algorithm~\ref{alg:genrandomwalk} implements the RandomWalk strategy.
+It begins by initializing a set of syscall pairs, $G$, with one syscall randomly selected from the set of all valid starting syscalls $S$.
+The algorithm then iteratively selects syscall $(ap, \cdot)$ from $G$ to expand (Line~\ref{alg:rw:iter_start}).
 The expansion direction is determined in Lines~\ref{alg:rw:select_w}–\ref{alg:rw:select_dir}.